Updated October 3, 2024

 The psychology of progress pics deserves a book of its own and is beyond the scope of this post.
 Suffice to say, my thoughts can be summed up like this: “love your body in its current state while also realizing it’s ok to want to change it.”

-The logistics of progress pics can easily be overcome – DO NOT rely on outside help, it makes this a pain in the ass for two people instead of one, and invariably you will be late because your help is unavailable.
+DO NOT rely on outside help, it makes this a pain in the ass for two people instead of one, and invariably you will be late taking/sending your pics because your help is unavailable.
 I can guarantee you that your coach does not want this to happen.
-Invest in a tripod like this and a phone mount/bluetooth clicker like this and you are well on your way to photographic independence.
+Invest in a super cheap tripod and cell phone mount or literally anything that can hold your phone at waist level (stool? trash can?
+Seriously…anything) and set a 5 or 10 second timer on your phone.
+Hit the button, get into position, hit the pose, <SNAP> – rinse, repeat.

 NOW – why are we doing this and why do we care?
 Obviously, your progress pictures show your progress (duh, thanks for the insight Darin).
 But they show it in numerous ways – when I look at someone’s pics, I’m not just comparing them to those from previous weeks, I’m also just looking and asking “does this person understand their body?”
 Body awareness is huge – I would go so far as to say that in bodybuilding, if you lack body awareness you aren’t really bodybuilding.
 I define body awareness as the ability to manipulate your body and create tension in a muscle group without applying resistance to a muscle – this basically means being able to flex a muscle – any muscle – isometrically, in virtually any position.
 Easy for some, tricky for others.
 This also is not a binary thing – not a “yes I can do that” or a “no I can’t do that” situation – there are degrees.
 You can flex your quads while standing, great – but can you isolate the vastus lateralus (outer head) versus the medius?
 How hard can you squeeze it?
-These things matter.
+These things matter more than you might think.

 For competitors, the reason we do this is obvious – your posing is how you present yourself on stage and has a massive impact on how you are judged.
 If you don’t practice your posing and your overall stage presentation regularly (that applies to men AND women), you are leaving out a huge and critical component of your prep.

 For non-competitors, it’s all about gauging and developing that body awareness.
-I would say if you can’t properly engage your lats in a photo (exceedingly common), you probably aren’t engaging them during an exercise where you’re trying to make them do the work.
+I would say if you can’t properly engage your lats in a photo (exceedingly common), you probably aren’t engaging them fully during an exercise where you’re trying to make them do the work.
 Again, not a binary thing – you’re probably engaging them some, but not as much as we would like.
 Learning how to pose correctly is the basis of learning how to lift correctly.
 Focus on creating tension in the muscle, first without weight – then hit the gym, apply some resistance, and utilize your new-found tension-making skills to actually perform the exercise.

-some variation – mostly concerning competitors who want to show off their physique in the best possible way.
+With that said, let’s get down to business and look at the main three poses we want to work on.
+With all of these there is the possibility of some variation – mostly concerning competitors who want to show off their physique in the best possible way.
 You may want to try a different stance, position your arms a bit differently, etc – that’s fine.
 This is intended to provide a good starting point.

 Front

-frontFocal points: quads, abs, chest, shoulders, biceps, forearms, lats
+Focal points: quads, abs, chest, shoulders, biceps, forearms, lats

 How to: position your heels 2-3″ apart and angle your toes outward.
 Bend the knees SLIGHTLY to make it easier to apply tension in the quads.
 Suck in the stomach, expand the ribcage, raise the sternum, and bring the shoulders forward slightly to cue the lats.
 Imagine a giant rubber band running between your elbows you are trying to pull apart to help create tension in the delts.
 Smile.